Fire Exit Sign

 Have an “Evacuation Plan” for you and your family in the event of a fire.

-If a fire occurs in your home you may have to get out in dark and difficult conditions.
+If a fire occurs in your home, you may have to get out in dark and difficult conditions.
 This can be especially challenging if members of your family are very young, older or infirm.
-Escaping from a fire will be a lot easier if you have already planned your escape route and know where to go:
+Escaping from a fire will be a lot easier if you have already planned your escape route and know where to go.
+Involve everyone in your house and have them think about an escape plan.
+Keep a working torch on each bedside locker.

 • Rear doors